Hamuniverse banner

 "I started to build the antenna by cutting four lengths of wire, the measurement is 38.75ins for a half wave @ 145mhz but I cut them at 39.75ins to compensate for the joints.
 The wire I used was multi stranded insulated wire that was from a discarded lawn mower lead.

-The end of each length I stripped back ˝ in of insulation, the next step I cut 3 lengths of twin and earth and here I used the insulated wire (red and black wires) the length of each wire is 38.75ins again half wave lengths, these are for the phasing sections that separates each element.
+The end of each length I stripped back 1/2 inches of insulation, the next step I cut 3 lengths of twin and earth and here I used the insulated wire (red and black wires) the length of each wire is 38.75ins again half wave lengths, these are for the phasing sections that separates each element.
 I folded each in half and mounted them on plastic lids which are used for fast food containers, (scrounged from work), using cable ties to keep them secure .I soldered the four elements to the three phasing sections.
 The gap of the phasing elements is 3 inches…see photos and diagram below."

 "After construction, support it from a non-conducting collapsable fishing pole or simular support for final swr testing using plastic or nylon wire or cable ties, string or other non-conductive temporary material.
 Atttach center conductor of coax to longest element, shield to shortest.
 Move the coaxial cable connections up and down for lowest swr and solder or use alligator clips for the connections.
 (You may want to just use alligator clips at ends of coax connections for easy swr adjustment for changing conditions in the field.) "